 Spring 2016 Speakers

-Dennis Dimick, former Executive Editor of Environment, National Geographic, and a 2016 Journalist in Residence at the SOJC
+Dennis Dimick, former Executive Editor of Environment, National Geographic, 2016 SOJC Journalist in Residence

 As part of National Geographic’s November 2015 issue on climate change, environment editor and picture editor Dennis Dimick originated this story and edited the photography for “Pulse of the Planet,” which shows how aerial, astronaut, and satellite images reveal an amazing picture of the world we live in, how we are changing it, and what we can learn from these images.